 - Coverage Caps: Your UM policy will have a maximum payout limit, which can impact the amount of compensation you can receive.

-- Types of Damages Covered: Some policies may only cover bodily injuries and not property damage, or vice versa.
+- Types Of Damages Covered: Some policies may only cover bodily injuries and not property damage, or vice versa.

 Common Exclusions:

-- Hit-and-Run Scenarios: Certain policies may not cover hit-and-run incidents, or they may have specific requirements for how these are handled.
+- Hit-And-Run Scenarios: Certain policies may not cover hit-and-run incidents, or they may have specific requirements for how these are handled.

-Differences in State Laws and Coverage
+Differences In State Laws And Coverage

-Uninsured Motorist coverage is also shaped by state laws, which can vary significantly from one jurisdiction to another.
+UM coverage is also shaped by state laws, which can vary significantly from one jurisdiction to another.

 - Mandatory vs. Optional Coverage: Some states require drivers to carry UM coverage, while in others, it’s an optional addition to your auto insurance policy.